Bell shrine: Origins

 Early Irish church hand-bells (Irish: clog) are the most numerous surviving forms of early medieval relics from either Ireland, England or Wales, and were likely the most prestigious, given they were widely thought to have been built either for or by the saint.
 Approximately 300 examples are known, with the majority produced between the 5th and early 12th centuries.
 The bells were passed between generations of successive abbots and clerics, and served a number of communal functions, including the marking of canonical hours and calling for mass.
 However, by the 12th century hand-bells had largely been replaced by larger church tower bells, and although many stayed in use, their production declined.

 In the early medieval period, monks served a number of functions in the communities in which they lived.
 At the most fundamental level, their devotions and prayers were seen intercessory between mortals and the divine, and so were seen as mediators for the community.
 This role was reinforced in the settlements where the monks held a bell relic from an early insular church saint.
 The role of mediator appears in the hagiography of a number of such saints; Patrick (fl.
-5th century) supposedly made "a pact [with God] for favorable treatment of the Irish in exchange for his services as a missionary".
+5th century) supposedly made "a pact [with God] for favourable treatment of the Irish in exchange for his services as a missionary".
 Later the bell of Ciarán of Saigir (d. c.
 530) was "taken through the surrounding district for the co-swearing of chieftans [...] and the exaction of the tributes of the saint's monastery."